What does BOFIN do?

 BOFIN has close ties with scientists carrying out projects with groups of farmers and seeks to enable this relationship.
 The aim is to help scientists get better results from on-farm trial work, and to improve the value of this work, both for the individuals involved and for the wider farming community.

 One proposal for BOFIN to take forward, subject to the wishes of the farmers in the network, is a quality assurance and/or continuing professional development (CPD) scheme that would seek to establish verifiable standards to which on-farm trials work is undertaken.
-This sort of voluntary scheme may become a requirement for those who receive remuneration for the trials work they perform, for example.

 Is BOFIN exclusively for arable farmers?